jeremyhilado/seir-224-project-2/readme.md

 - Each member of your group must have an individual commit history to your project's repositories.
 - Each project should include a Readme.md that provides information as to the roles of each member of the group.
 Specifically, it should include the responsibilities of each member and their accomplishments.
 - Each member of your group is expected to present for an equal amount of time during ([project presentations](https://github.com/ga-wdi-exercises/project3/blob/wdi14/presentations.md)).
 - During 10-minute daily scrums with an assigned instructor, teams members must share progress.
-The scrums will entail discussion on goal-setting, time management, accomplishments and individual group contributions.
+Scrum discussion topics may include goal-setting, time management, accomplishments and individual group contributions.
 This is **not** time for technical issues.
 The instructor will check in with groups every morning of project week.

 ### Pro Tips